Register your product to gain access to bonus material or receive a coupon.

 - Provides students with the most elegantly presented material on the evolution of typography.

-- Industry-leading teachers, writers, and designers provide students with expert, professional instruction and advice.
+- Provides students with expert, professional instruction and advice.

 - Copyright 2003